Sandro Cavazza: Personal life

 In an interview in June 2018, Cavazza described his background as "very Swedish and part Italian", consisting of Sunday dinners with his Italian family partnered with a very secure social system in Sweden.
 This allowed him the opportunity to attend music school.
-On November 23, 2021, Cavazza announced that he was going to "end his career" as an artist, claiming the reasons to be that "some things like social media, competition and being at the center of attention do not make me happy."
-He intends to focus on his career as a songwriter and has one final concert planned for Stockholm in 2022.
+On 23 November 2021, Cavazza announced his intention to "end his career" as an artist, claiming the reasons to be that "some things like social media, competition and being at the center of attention do not make me happy".
+He intended to solely focus on his career as a songwriter and held one final concert in Stockholm in 2022.